shipwright-io/community/ships/0038-release-branching-backports.md

 appropriate `release-vX.Y` branch:

 - `build`: The `release.yml` workflow will receive a new required parameter, `release-branch`.
 This will be passed to the standard git checkout action.
+The current release workflow creates a follow-up PR to update the README with the latest release version/tag.
+This will be opened against the `release-branch` (not) `main`
 - `operator`: The `release.yml` workflow will receive a new required parameter, `release-branch`.
 This will be passed to the standard git checkout action.
 - `cli`: The `cli` repository will add a new workflow, `release-tag.yml`, which will